Handling and Storing Rare Books

 You would be surprised how durable books can be.
 Understandably some books require extra care and attention, but most books are designed for the modern environment.

 Opening a larger book may require a different approach: while the book is closed, place the book on a surface that is flat (and clean).
-While keeping the book upright, open each cover individually until they are laying on the table.
+Ensure the book is upright.
+Proceed to open each of the covers, with each cover laying on the table.
 While you are lowering the covers, be sure to keep the content in place with the other hand.
 Now you should be able to open the contents without potential damage to the spine.

 Storing Rare Books

-The traditional storage of books in an upright book shelf is usually ideal.
+The ideal method for storing books is usually in an upright bookshelf.
 Larger books may need to lay flat, however, do not stack them.
 This creates pressure that my hurt the book(s).

 Transparent covers are a great way to protect the paper and covers, and any other exposed elements of the book.
 It is not ideal to wrap the books in bags due to potential moisture and mold damage.